Howard Clinebell

 Howard John Clinebell (June 3, 1922 – April 13, 2005) was a minister in the United Methodist Church and a professor in pastoral counseling.
 He pioneered a counseling approach that combined psychotherapy and religion.

-Life and career
+Early life and education

-Howard Clinebell was born in Springfield, Illinois on June 3, 1922 to Howard J. and Clem (Whittenberg) Clinebell.
-He "graduated from DePauw University in Indiana and Garrett Theological Seminary in Illinois.
-He earned a doctorate at Columbia University in New York City."
+Howard Clinebell was born in Springfield, Illinois, on June 3, 1922, to Howard J. and Clem (Whittenberg) Clinebell.
+He graduated from DePauw University in Indiana and Garrett Theological Seminary in Illinois, and he received a doctorate from Columbia University.
 In addition he studied psychotherapy at the William Alanson White Institute in New York City.

+Career

 In the mid-1950s Clinebell joined the staff at the First United Methodist Church in Pasadena.
 He went on to become counselor at Methodist Hospital in Arcadia.
-In 1959 he joined the Claremont faculty as a professor of pastoral psychology.
+In 1959 he joined Claremont School of Theology as a professor of pastoral psychology.
 Clinebell retired in 1988.